-The BTEC Higher Nationals in Policing aims to develop students as professional, self-reflecting individuals that are able to meet the demands of employers in the policing sector and adapt to a constantly changing world.
-Successful completion of the qualification will widen access to higher education and enhance the career prospects of those who undertake them.
+The BTEC Higher National Certificate in Policing aims to develop students as professional, self-reflecting individuals that can meet the demands of employers in the policing sector and adapt to a constantly changing world.
+Successful completion of the qualification will lead to progression to the Year 2 of the BA Hons Criminology & Psychology.

-BTEC Higher National's in Policing at Solihull College and University Centre offers:
+Higher National Certificate in Policing at Solihull College & University Centre offers:

 · A stimulating and challenging programme of study encompassing some of the key functions and practices of a modern police service, such as Criminal Law, Criminology, Counter Terrorism, Investigation Skills, Leadership and Armed Policing.